|OUTSIDE IMMACULATE HEART OF MARY|

 That's how we bring into being the Kingdom of God.

-That's a start to the call of Pope Francis: "No more war.
+That's how we begin to answer the call of Pope Francis: "No more war.
 War no more."